-The course considers the centrality in the Catholic tradition of: a spiritual life rooted in personal prayer; the various expressions, methods of prayer and spirituality which have developed in the Church over the centuries (e.g. Benedictine, Dominican, Franciscan, Carmelite, and Jesuit); and how prayer serves as a basis of both radical personal transformation and modes of communal Christian life, e.g. monasticism, religious life and ecclesial movements.
+The course considers the centrality in the Catholic tradition of: a spiritual life rooted in personal prayer; the Church's various traditions of prayer and spirituality (e.g. Benedictine, Dominican, Franciscan, Carmelite, and Jesuit); and prayer as a basis of both radical personal transformation and modes of communal Christian life, e.g. monasticism, religious life and ecclesial movements.
 3 credits